Customization

 VSHNKeycloak

-allows to use custom providers and themes.
+allows you to use custom providers, themes and files.

 Create a custom container image and use it to customize your Keycloak instance as described below.